Brasserie and bouchon lyonnais

-If you want to experience this feeling of home cooking, the best spots will be a good “brasserie” or a “bouchon lyonnais” if you are in the city of Lyon, not far away from Roanne.
+If you want to experience this feeling of home cooking, during a cook travel, the best spots will be a good “brasserie” or a “bouchon lyonnais” if you are in the city of Lyon, not far away from Roanne.

 Nothing very fancy and no ten words long dish on the menu.
 Things a pretty straightforward: a sausage is a sausage, a salad is a salad, a beef burgundy is just a beef burgundy.

 Forget about those fancy restaurants where you will eat just three bites and empty your bank account at the same time.

 In a brasserie, portions a generous, and greed is left at the doorstep.

 And let’s not forget about the atmosphere, the noise of forks and knives clattering, the conversations of friends and working colleagues that just have an hour to have lunch… and that will finally stay at the table for much longer.